abramz/dog-or-cat/README.md

 A little mobile toy to have some fun with react-native/expo.

 NB: Best bet is to download the source and build the app (see below).
-This is tested on an android device so unknown if this works on iOS.
-Definitely doesn't work on desktop web and animations don't work on mobile web.
+This is tested on an android device & desktop web so unknown if this works on iOS.

 ## Demo